open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement 1

-Samplers SHOULD unset `p` from the tracestate if the unsigned value is greater than 63.
+Samplers SHOULD unset `p` from the `tracestate` if the unsigned value is greater than 63 before using the `tracestate` to make a sampling decision.

-##### Requirement 2

-Parent-based Samplers SHOULD NOT modify a valid `tracestate`.

-##### Requirement 3

-Non-probability samplers, having unknown adjusted count, SHOULD unset `p` from the `tracestate`.

-##### Requirement 4

-If p-value is set without r-value, the consumer SHOULD interpret the adjusted count from the context.

-##### Requirement 5

-Consistent probability samplers, when they decide not to sample a span, MUST unset `p`.

-##### Requirement 6

-Consistent probability samplers, when they decide to sample a span, MUST set `p` to the base-2 logarithm of the adjusted count.

 #### R-value